raspberrypilearning/turtley-amazing/worksheet.md

   A spiral can be made by turning a small degree and then moving forward a small amount.
 The section of code for making a square is inside another `for` loop that repeats it 30 times, each time turning the cursor 25 degress to make a pleasing spiral shape.

 ### Challenge
-*Try and complete each of the challenges below.*
+Try to complete each of the challenges below.

 1. Can you alter the `for` loop so that it draws a more interesting spiral using one of the shapes you made earlier, like a triangle or circle?

 1. Adding a few extra lines where you alter the variables `R`, `G`, and `B`, would allow you to make a multicoloured spiral.
 Have a go at creating a rainbow spiral.

 ## What next?
-- Become a python turtle expert by continuing with the [next page of Turtley Amazing](worksheet2.md)!
+- Become a Python turtle expert by continuing with the [next page of Turtley Amazing](worksheet2.md)!
-- Learn how to use `functions` to [draw snowflakes](https://www.raspberrypi.org/learning/turtle-snowflakes/) using turtle.
+- Learn how to use `functions` to [draw snowflakes](https://www.raspberrypi.org/learning/turtle-snowflakes/) using Turtle.
 - Create interactive stories using `lists` in Python with the [Storytime](https://www.raspberrypi.org/learning/storytime/) resource.
-- Take your first steps [controlling physical objects](https://www.raspberrypi.org/learning/getting-started-with-gpio-zero ) with Python and a Raspberry Pi.
+- Take your first steps [controlling physical objects](https://www.raspberrypi.org/learning/getting-started-with-gpio-zero) with Python and a Raspberry Pi.